CrazyFedde/docs/placeholders.md

 <a name="user"></a>
 ### %user%

-Tags the user that triggered the the message.
+Tags the user that triggered the message.

 #### Example